jataware/views2_ensemble/README.md

 - `--gdp_pcap`: a percentage perturbation against gpd per capita (`wdi_ny_gdp_pcap_pp_kd`) where 0 is baseline (no perturbation)
 - `--infant_mortality`: a percentage perturbation against annual infant mortality rate (`wdi_sp_dyn_imrt_in`) where 0 is baseline (no perturbation)
 - `--liberalDemocracyIndex`: a percentage perturbation against liberal democracy index where 0 is baseline (no perturbation)
-- `foodProdIndex`: a percentage perturbation against the food production index where 0 is baseline (no perturbation).
+- `--foodProdIndex`: a percentage perturbation against the food production index where 0 is baseline (no perturbation).

 #### Parameterization by country